opensvc/docs.opensvc.com/source/agent.daemon.rst

 	The node advertizes its entering maintenance mode, so peer nodes will preserve the node's last known data until the :kw:`maintenance_grace_period` expires.

-	On systems using systemd, the restart is delegated to the systemd ``opensvc-agent`` unit, which triggers a :cmd:`nodemgr daemon stop` followed by a :cmd:`nodemgr daemon start`.
+	On systems using systemd, the restart is delegated to the systemd ``opensvc-agent`` unit, which triggers a :cmd:`om node daemon stop` followed by a :cmd:`om node daemon start`.

 .. rst-class:: lvl2